walchko/github-blog/source/blog/Robots/Speech-to-Text-STT-Using-Wit.rst

 Grab Speech
 -------------

-Now you have to write your own code to grabe speech (which is fine) and you can use `sox <https://wit.ai/docs/http/20141022#streaming-audio>`_ per the example on their website.
+Now you have to write your own code to grab speech (which is fine) and you can use `sox <https://wit.ai/docs/http/20141022#streaming-audio>`_ per the example on their website.
 Then ship it off to there servers to figure out what it means.